CafeOBJ/cafeobj/manual/md/reference.md

 `module` introduces a module without specified semantic type.

-If `params` are given, it is a parametrized module.
-See `parametrized module` for more details.
+If `params` are given, it is a parameterized module.
+See `parameterized module` for more details.

 If `principal_sort_spec` is given, it has to be of the form